Dirli/pantheon-meteo/README.md

 # Pantheon-meteo
-Know the forecast of the next hours & days using OpenWeatherMap API (https://openweathermap.org/)
+Know the forecast of the next hours & days using OpenWeatherMap API (https://openweathermap.org/) or GWeather

 <p align="left">
     <a href="https://paypal.me/Dirli85">